shalin07/Red-Wine-Quality-Analysis/README.md

-# Red-Wine-Quality
+# Red-Wine-Quality in R

 # Dataset preprocessing
-Normalizing some required columns and changing records of ##quality## column to 1 where value was bigger than 6 and 0 where value was lesser that or equal to 6, where 1 means good quality and 0 means bad quality.
+Normalizing some required columns and changing records of quality column to 1 where value was bigger than 6 and 0 where value was lesser that or equal to 6, where 1 means good quality and 0 means bad quality.

 # Data Distribution
 Training Set: 75% of data or 1200 records